PieterPel/mcpix/README.md

 # mcpix: Nix configuration of Model Context Protocol servers and .md files

-Home-manager and flake-parts module to universally configure AI integrated editors (gemini-cli, claude-code, opencode, zed, cursor)
+Home-manager and flake-parts modules to universally configure AI-integrated editors

 ______________________________________________________________________

 ## Reasons you might want to use mcpix

-- You are part of a developing team that uses different editors, but want to use the same tools
+- You are part of a developing team that uses different editors, but want to use the same tools.
-- You use multiple editors yourself and don't want to duplicate AI configuration
+- You use multiple editors yourself and don't want to duplicate AI configuration.
-- You are tired of symlinking your .md files
+- You are tired of symlinking your .md files.
-- You love nix and want to configure as much as possible with it
+- You love nix and want to configure as much as possible with it.
-- You are on NixOS and don't want to manually package MCP servers (uses `mcp-servers-nix`)
+- You are on NixOS and don't want to manually package MCP servers (uses `mcp-servers-nix`).
+- Supported editors: gemini-cli, claude-code, opencode, zed, cursor.

 ## How to use mcpix